apache icon

 Some early papers on polynomials arrowup

 WF Daniell was an English army surgeon and botanist.
 He was instrumental in bringing Calabar beans from West Africa to Edinburgh pharmacologists who then discovered their physostigmine content.
 Edinburgh physicians then went on to show that physostigmine was the first anticholinergic.
 Daniell collected plant specimens in Africa, Jamaica, China, and several plants have been named after him.
-His specimens are housed in the Natural History Museum herbarium and also in the herbarium at Kew Gardens (London).
+His specimens are housed in herbarium of the Natural History Museum (London) and also in the herbarium at Kew Botanic Gardens (London).
 See also online biography

 RWD Nickalls arrowup